 7) Symptoms of intestinal and extraintestinal complications: see Complications, below.

-3. Natural history: CD has a chronic course typically lasting several decades, usually with alternating periods of flares and remissions.
-Frequently symptoms are persistent, cause significant disability, and require surgery because of complications (60% of patients after 10 years).
+3. Natural history: CD is usually diagnosed between the ages of 18 to 35 years.
+It has a chronic course typically lasting several decades, usually with alternating periods of flares and remissions.
+Frequently symptoms are persistent, cause significant disability, and require surgery because of complications (60% of patients require surgery within the first 10 years after diagnosis).
 Endoscopic recurrence rates after surgery are ~70% at 1 year after resection, and clinical recurrence occurs in 30% to 50% of patients 5 years after resection.

 DiagnosisTop